Sphearis/Wavesdotnet/README.md

 port: The node rpc port, default is 6869

 When the connection is made, you can use these commands(more to come):
-- Mywallet.GetWavesBalance() - Returns the waves balance of the connected wallet(as Double)
+- **Mywallet.GetWavesBalance()** - Returns the waves balance of the connected wallet(as Double)

-- Mywallet.GetAssetBalance("assetID",decimals) - Returns the specified asset balance of the connected wallet(as Double)
+- **Mywallet.GetAssetBalance("assetID",decimals)** - Returns the specified asset balance of the connected wallet(as Double)
 assetID: This is not the name but the unique ID.
 To find this ID, go into the portfolio section of your wallet and click on the "Details" button next to the Token you wish to know the balance, the value next to "Identifier" is what you're looking for.
 decimals: Number of decimals used by the token, used to get the correct value as tokens can get any amount of decimals when they are created.

-##Simple VB.net webpage Example
+- (NEW) **Mywallet.Gettransactioninfo("TxID")** - Returns information about the transaction specified, informations available are type, id, sender, senderpublickey, recipient, assetid, amount, fee, timestamp, attachment, signature, height, name(for asset creation transactions) and description.
+For example, *Mywallet.Gettransactioninfo("566kvw3YVxKc9LPt2UxCCGcnK7DSRK7qWFF84YrDrGGA").recipient* returns the recipient of that transaction.

+- (NEW) **Mywallet.Getassetname("AssetID")** - Returns the specified asset name from its ID

+##Example
 ```
 <!DOCTYPE html>
 <html xmlns="http://www.w3.org/1999/xhtml">